 As you can see in the picture below, the beach at the bottom is pristine and the waves are big; there’s even a little cave down there!

-This is another view point near Kelingking cliff.
-As you enter the parking area, take a left and you will eventually arrive at this extra view point.
+This is another view point just a 5 minute drive or less from Kelingking cliff.
 Paluang may not be as well known as the famous Kelingking view, but that’s part of the appeal.
-It’s a great hidden spot that gives you a better view of the tiny island near the main cliff.
+It’s a great hidden spot that gives you a different view of the cliffs.

 How To Get To Kelingking Cliff Point